irshu355/Android-for-ASPNET-Developers/README.md

 As you can see, i created a LinearLayout as my parent, because i wanted to stack all my controls vertically one by one, (defined byandroid:orientation=”vertical”).

-Every elements you define in the layout must have android:layout_widthand android:layout_height as attributes.
+Every elements you define in the layout must have `android:layout_width` and `android:layout_height` as required attributes.
 The values must be either:

 1. match_parent (match the size of the parent element)
 2. wrap_content (wrap it to the content)

 For this exercise, you may copy the above and play around with the attributes and elements.
 You can always switch to design view to oversee how the UI is laid out.

-We also need a model for our album, Create a class file Album.java and add the following model,
+We also need a model for our album, Create a class file `Album.java` and add the following model,
 ![enter image description here](https://raw.githubusercontent.com/irshuLx/Android-for-ASPNET-Developers/master/screens/11.png)

 right click on com.>project<.>app< →New →Java Class, name it Album.java